-If you want to work in Australia after graduating, the temporary graduate visa allows you to stay in the country for work, study or travel for two to four years depending on the course and costs A$1,650.
+If you want to work in Australia after graduating, the temporary graduate visa allows you to stay in the country for work, study or travel for two to four years depending on the course.
 Applicants must show that they have reached a certain level of English.

 Permanent visas are open to skilled workers and depend on qualification, work experience and, sometimes, employer sponsorship.

 Employers in Australia place particular value on local work experience, so studying in the country and taking advantage of any work experience opportunities during your degree is a great way to get your foot in the door to full-time employment.